canjs/can-connect-signalr/docs/can-connect-signalr.md

 });
 ```

-With this configuration, the `signalRConnection` can make RPC calls to a `SignalR` hub named `Message`
+With this configuration, the `signalRConnection` can make RPC calls to a `SignalR` hub named `MessageHub`
 located at `http://test.com`.

   - Calling any of the `get` methods will return data from the server.